 Kevin Barry (BS – Marine Biology, MS, and Ed.S. – Science Education) helps faculty members and teaching assistants with the selection and implementation of pedagogical strategies to enhance teaching and learning.
 He also works with departments to provide consultation on program assessment and curriculum revision.
 Kevin serves on a number of University-wide committees.
-He is an ex officio observer on Academic Council, was elected to a three-year term as Special Professional Faculty representative to the University Committee on Women Faculty and Students in 2010, and is an ex officio member of the University Council for Academic Technologies (UCAT).
+He is an ex officio observer on Academic Council, was elected to three-year terms as Special Professional Faculty representative to the University Committee on Women Faculty and Students in 2010 and 2013, and is an ex officio member of the University Council for Academic Technologies (UCAT).

 Kevin teaches "La telenovela: género, significado cultural y producción estudiantil" each spring.
 This project-based multidisciplinary course was designed to enhance students' media literacy and language skills while they develop an understanding of the telenovela genre.
 He has also taught "Applied Multimedia Technology" and "Advanced Multimedia" as a concurrent lecturer in the Computer Applications Program and "Directed Readings in Science Education" and "Introduction to Computers in Education" for the Alliance for Catholic Education Master Program.